cbaenziger/dropboxHDFSFilter/README.md

 # How to deploy?

-This is a Jetty filter but we are not an authentication filter, so do not need to set `dfs.web.authentication.filter`.
+This is a Jetty filter but we are not an authentication filter, so one need not set `dfs.web.authentication.filter`.
 The current thought is to use the namenode and datanodes's `web.xml` (e.g. `/usr/hdp/current/hadoop-hdfs-namenode/webapps/hdfs/WEB-INF/web.xml`) setting the following:
 ```
   <filter>
     <filter-name>DropboxAuthenticationFilter</filter-name>